Visiting the Washington DC on a short holiday can be daunting.

 - Rather than a standard round rink, the Canal Park Ice Rink offers guests two loops around which to skate and test their ability to follow curves.
 It may not seem like a big deal to some, but it could be a fun challenge for someone still learning how to skate!
 This rink is also outdoors and so it’s only open in late fall to early winter.
 Plan your trip accordingly.

 12. Dinner Cruise

-This is a perfect way to end the day of sightseeing in Washington, cruising down the Potomac River while enjoying a quiet dinner with your family or loved one.
+This is a perfect way to end the day of sightseeing in Washington.

-See the city sights at night from a different perspective and sip a glass of campaign or enjoy a cold beer, relaxing on one of cruise options on offer.
+See the city sights at night from a different perspective and sip a glass of champagne or enjoy a cold beer.

 13. Visit Bartholdi Park

 Located next to the United States Botanic Garden, Bartholdi Park is a favorite to locals and knowledgeable tourists alike.

 It isn’t overcrowded like some gardens and parks get in this bustling city, so it offers a sense of peace.